google/physical-web/documentation/getting_started.md

 The trickier thing is to get a beacon broadcasting a URL.
 For most BLE beacons on the market today, this is not very easy to do.
 We're working on getting a much simpler, maker-friendly device released through an online vendor.
 This beacon will allow you to set the URL easily through the app and should be available in November 2014.

 The simplest way, if you're in a hurry, is to get an [RFDuino](http://www.rfduino.com/) as it is available right now and can be programmed to broadcast a URL.
+A good starter kit is [this one](http://www.rfduino.com/product/rfd90101-rfduino-2pc-dev-kit/).
 Once you have the RFduino installed with it's libraries, this  sketch will create a sample beacon, that broadcasts "ABC.com":

     #include <RFduinoBLE.h>